shishiAPCS/shishiapcs.github.io/esl.md

 2. The two reasons/details of the proposal
 3. The Speaker's opinion
 4. The first reason from the speaker and its supporting information
-5. The second reason from the speaker and its suporting information
+5. The second reason from the speaker and its supporting information
-6. Conslusion
+6. Conclusion

 ## Task 3